carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 {: .output}

 > ## asterisks
-> Two asterisks, i.e. **, works like * but crosses directory boundaries.
+> Two asterisks, i.e. `**`, works like * but crosses directory boundaries.
 This syntax is generally used for matching complete paths.
 Curly brackets specify a collection of sub-patterns.
 {: .callout}

+We can change the behaviour of Channel.fromPath by changing the options.

 Table 1.
 Available options